vmariiechko/python-messenger/README.md

 ## Download

-Get the executable desktop application with the ability to chat in a global network for Windows and Linux from [here](https://github.com/marik348/python-messegner/releases/tag/v1.2.0).
+There are two executable desktop versions with the ability to chat in the:

+1. local network
+2. global network

+Get them for Windows and Linux from [here](https://github.com/marik348/python-messegner/releases/tag/v1.2.0).

-The main difference between the interpreted python package and the executable version is that the second one has the deployed server IP address by default without the ability to change the IP address in Preferences.
+The main difference between versions is that the second one has the deployed server IP address by default without the ability to change the IP address in Preferences.

 ---